edufuga/LinkedDataScala/README.md

 The RDF file is the final command line argument of the program.
 In our examples, this is `organisation.rdf`.
 This file is ignored (see `.gitignore`), to avoid polluting the repository.

-For illustration purposes, the (head of the) resulting RDF file should look like the following:
+The resulting RDF file should look like the following excerpt:
 ```text
 <https://github.com/edufuga/LinkedDataScala/2024/3/ProductData#o1> a <https://github.com/edufuga/LinkedDataScala/2024/3/linkeddata#Organisation>;
   <https://github.com/edufuga/LinkedDataScala/2024/3/linkeddata#hasDepartment> <https://github.com/edufuga/LinkedDataScala/2024/3/ProductData#d1> .